 Wisconsin Department of Health Services’ Secretary-Designee Kirsten Johnson joined the WHA Board of Directors meeting on April 13 for a discussion that included a range of Medicaid and public health topics, with Johnson noting several times that she is hopeful we can “reimagine” care delivery in those areas.

-Saying that she is “passionate about urban, rural and suburban,” Johnson described her background and experiences working in health care in different geographic regions, including with Sen. Ron Kind in more rural areas of Wisconsin all the way to Milwaukee where she served as the city’s health commissioner.
+Saying that she is “passionate about urban, rural and suburban,” Johnson described her background and experiences working in health care in different geographic regions, including with Cong.
+Ron Kind in more rural areas of Wisconsin all the way to Milwaukee where she served as the city’s health commissioner.
 WHA President and CEO Eric Borgerding noted how important that broad perspective is, as the WHA Board and its membership hail from communities of all sizes across the state.

 Appointed to her position on Feb.
 27, 2023, Johnson said she is interested in taking a more systemic look at health in Wisconsin.
 “We have cobbled together this health care system with Band-Aids,” she said.
 “We need take a step back… do they make sense and how do we as a system make it better?”